morphic-lang/morphic-vscode/hopper/README.md

-# Hopper README
+# Morphic README

-This extension provides syntax highlighting for the "Hopper" research language (name provisional).
+This extension provides syntax highlighting for the "Morphic" research language.